-A subarachnoid hemorrhage is bleeding in the space between your brain and the surrounding membrane (subarachnoid space).
+A subarachnoid hemorrhage is bleeding in the space between the brain and the surrounding membrane (subarachnoid space).
 The primary symptom is a sudden, severe headache.
 Some people describe it as the worst headache they have ever felt.
 Along with having a headache, some people may experience:

-Bleeding usually results from the rupture of an abnormal bulge in a blood vessel (aneurysm) in your brain.
-Sometimes bleeding is caused by trauma, an abnormal tangle of blood vessels in your brain (arteriovenous malformation), or other blood vessel or health problems.
+Bleeding usually happens when an irregular bulge in a blood vessel (aneurysm) bursts in the brain.
+Sometimes, bleeding is caused by trauma, a tangle of blood vessels in the brain (arteriovenous malformation), or other blood vessel or health problems.

 Untreated, a subarachnoid hemorrhage can lead to permanent brain damage or death.

-To diagnose a subarachnoid hemorrhage, your doctor is likely to recommend:
+To diagnose a subarachnoid hemorrhage, your health care provider is likely to recommend:

 - MRI.
-This imaging test also can detect bleeding in your brain.
-Your doctor might inject a dye into a blood vessel to view the arteries and veins in greater detail (MR angiogram) and to highlight blood flow.
+This imaging test also can detect bleeding in the brain.
+Your health care provider might inject a dye into a blood vessel to view the arteries and veins in greater detail (MR angiogram) and to highlight blood flow.
 This may show signs of a subarachnoid hemorrhage in rare cases when the signs don't show on a CT scan.

 - Cerebral angiography.
-You doctor inserts a long, thin tube (catheter) into an artery in your leg and threads it to your brain.
+You provider inserts a long, thin tube (catheter) into an artery and threads it to your brain.
 Dye is injected into the blood vessels of your brain to make them visible under X-ray imaging.
-Your doctor might recommend cerebral angiography to obtain more-detailed images.
-They may also recommend the test if a subarachnoid hemorrhage is suspected but the cause isn't clear or doesn't appear on other imaging.
+Your provider might recommend cerebral angiography to get more-detailed images.
+They may also recommend the test if a subarachnoid hemorrhage is suspected, but the cause isn't clear or doesn't appear on other imaging.
 You might need a second cerebral angiogram if the first one did not show an aneurysm, but your provider thinks an aneurysm is likely.

 In some cases of aneurysmal subarachnoid hemorrhages, the bleeding may not appear on initial imaging.
 If your first CT scan doesn't show bleeding, your doctor might recommend lumbar puncture.
-A needle is inserted into the lower back to withdraw a small amount of fluid that surrounds your brain and spinal cord (cerebrospinal fluid).
-The fluid is examined for the presence of blood, which can indicate a subarachnoid hemorrhage.
+A needle is inserted into the lower back to withdraw a small amount of the fluid that surrounds the brain and spinal cord (cerebrospinal fluid).
+The fluid is studied to look for blood, which may mean that you have a subarachnoid hemorrhage.

-If your bleeding is caused by a ruptured brain aneurysm, your doctor might recommend:
+If your bleeding is caused by a ruptured brain aneurysm, your provider might recommend:

 - Surgery.
-The surgeon makes an incision in your scalp and locates the brain aneurysm.
-A metal clip is placed across the aneurysm's neck to stop the blood flow to it.
+The surgeon makes an incision in the scalp and locates the brain aneurysm.
+A metal clip is placed on the aneurysm to stop the blood flow to it.

 - Endovascular embolization.
-The surgeon inserts a catheter into an artery in your groin and threads it to your brain.
+The surgeon inserts a catheter into an artery and threads it to your brain.
 Detachable platinum coils are guided through the catheter and placed in the aneurysm.
 The coils fill the aneurysm, reducing blood flow into the aneurysm sac and causing the blood to clot.
 Different types of coils have been developed to treat various aneurysms.

 - Other endovascular treatments.
 Certain aneurysms can be treated with endovascular embolization that uses newer technology such as stent-assisted or balloon-assisted coiling or devices that divert blood flow.

-Endovascular procedures sometimes need to be performed again.
-You'll have regular follow-up appointments with your doctor to watch for any changes.
+Sometimes, procedures need to be repeated.
+You'll have regular follow-up appointments with your provider to watch for any changes.
 You may also need physical, occupational and speech therapy.